-Jeremiah will join the faculty in the Department of Theatre at Western Michigan University this fall as Director of Music Theatre Voice and Assistant Professor of Theatre.
-He is the creator, host and producer of 16 Bar Cut, a monthly podcast with conversations on all things theater and the arts.
+Jeremiah will join the faculty in the Department of Theatre at Western Michigan University this fall as Director of Music Theatre Voice and Assistant Professor of Theatre at Western Michigan University, and is the Founding Artistic Director of The Zoo.
 A theater artist, musician, songwriter and teacher he is equally at home in the worlds of music and theater.
 Born in North Jersey, and growing up in the Pocono Mountains, the influence of nearby Manhattan was inevitable and Jeremiah spent his formative years crossing paths or studying with legendary theatre and music artists including Marni Nixon, Bob Dorough, Peter Howard and Pattie D'Arcy Jones.